asreview/asreview/docs/source/project_create.rst

 It works well in combination with Naive Bayes and other fast training models.

 Another recommended option is Doc2Vec provided by the `gensim <https://radimrehurek.com/gensim/>`_ package.
-Before starting ASReview LAB first intall gensim:
+Before starting ASReview LAB, first, install *gensim*:

 .. code:: bash